Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time to develop capabilities required by other fields.
+- Transferable Skills Set Development: investing time in developing capabilities demanded by other fields.

 Negativity

-Strategies for Refocusing Negativity
+Tips for Refocusing Negativity

 Overcommitting Workload